Hyle-org/devhub-hyle/docs/quickstart/custom-identity-contract.md

     let res = sdk::identity_provider::execute_action(&mut next_state, action, password);
 ```

-And the contract then commits the new state:
+Finally, the contract commits the updated state:

 ```rust
     sdk::guest::commit(input, next_state, res);
 ```

-The `guest::commit` function includes the `HyleOutput` as explained in [Transactions on Hylé](../concepts/transaction.md).
+The `guest::commit` function includes the `HyleOutput`, as explained in [Transactions on Hylé](../concepts/transaction.md).

 ### Verify an identity

-The process is the same as for registering a new identity, but the action is different:
+The identity verification process is identical to identity registration, with a different action:

 ```rs